DSD-ESDC-EDSC/pass/README.md

 - Optional: a more granular geographic data file + population for calculating mean-weighted centroids to represent the demand locations more precisely

 7. Modify `modules/config.json` so that it reflects your data.
 Please refer to the wiki to learn more on how to update the config.json ** TO COMPLETE **
-8. Refer to the wiki to learn about how set up APIs for calculating distance ... ** TO COMPLETE **
+8. Now you have to initialize and build the database based on your data, which can be accomplished by running `modules/db_init.py`; however, before running this Python script, you will need to initialize local or web-based API for calculating distance matrix.
 9. Run `modules/db_init.py` to initialize your database, this could take a while depending on how large your data is.